Boston University Sargent College of Health & Rehabilitation Sciences

 For whatever reason you conduct an informational interview, doing some of these steps may help you to feel more confident and prepared for success.

 Decide on who to interview.
 Figure out who may have good information to share with you.
 This could be someone you know now, or someone you don’t know.
-Pick someone who has good information that you need – maybe the person works in the kind of job you’re interested in.
+Pick someone who is a good source for the information that you need, like someone who works in the kind of job you’re interested in.
 Or maybe the person supervises people who do that job.
 Ask the person if they would talk with you for 15-20 minutes about what they do, in order to help you with your career decision-making.

 Prepare for your informational interview by: